grippy/tempest/README.md

 # Acknowledgements

-- The first couple of iterations of this project involved threads and mpsc channels.
-Let's just say they weren't pretty :) I knew about `Actix` but didn't quite understand how to structure a project the way I envisioned.
-I have a tremendous appreciation for this framework now (especially after trying to roll my own).
-Many thanks to all the developers who've taken `Actix` to where it is today.
-Eventually, I will find the time to work on the missing book chapters!
+- Many thanks to all the developers who've taken `Actix` to where it is today.

-- Secondly, `Dipstick` provided much inspiration for how the `Metrics` code ended up (especially with how metrics eventually passed to targets).
+- `Dipstick` provided much inspiration for how the `Metrics` code ended up.

 - Lastly, thanks to anyone whose contributed to any of the crates dependencies for this project!